Duru-E/Git-Github-Handoff/README.md

 ```
     git commit -m "Your commit message"
 ```

-Using GitHub Desktop   ************ ??????    we didnt talk about this in class, no need to intro it i think, thoughts  ?????  ******

-If you prefer a graphical interface, you can use GitHub Desktop:

-   Open GitHub Desktop and select your repository.
-   Make changes to your files.
-   In the "Changes" tab, you can see your modified files.
-   Check the boxes next to the files you want to stage.
-   Click "Commit to main" to finalize your changes.

-Summary

 Staging is an essential part of the Git workflow, allowing you to control what changes are included in your next commit.
 You can stage changes using command-line Git or through GitHub Desktop for a more visual approach.